alexcactus0/battleship/README.md

 ## Overview
 This project is an implementation of the classic Battleship game built with JavaScript.
 The game allows a player to battle against a computer by attacking coordinates on a gameboard until all ships of one side are sunk.

+The main goal of this project was to practice Test Driven Development (TDD) and writing unit tests using Jest.

 ## Features
 - Classic Battleship gameplay
 - Player vs computer